 Mom as the First Friend, Not the Only Friend

-When my bff made a point to me that my daughter and I shouldn’t be the only friends or social interaction the other has, I had sudden visions of my poor, socially awkward daughter trying to navigate school and work and reality: and struggling to do so because I had monopolized her time.
-She loves me, of course, (because who doesn’t love their main food supply?) but that doesn’t mean I am the only person she should love or spend time with: her grandparents, cousins, aunts and godparents can teach her things I would never be able to.
-Why would I want her to miss out on these important and fun opportunities because I was too scared or guilty or worried?
+My BFF pointed out that my daughter and I shouldn’t be the only friends or social interactions the other has.
+I had sudden visions of my poor, socially awkward daughter trying to navigate school, work, and reality and struggling to do so because I had monopolized her time.
+She loves me, of course (because who doesn’t love their main food supply?), but that doesn’t mean I am the only person she should love or spend time with.
+Her grandparents, cousins, aunts, and godparents can teach her things I would never be able to.
+Why would I want her to miss these important and fun opportunities because I was too scared or guilty or worried?